MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 This sample supports installing a [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon] or an unmanaged [NGINX ingress controller][nginx] using the [Helm chart][nginx-helm-chart].
 The application routing add-on with NGINX ingress controller provides the following features:

-- Easy configuration of managed NGINX Ingress controllers based on [Kubernetes NGINX Ingress controller][nginx].
+- Easy configuration of managed NGINX ingress controllers based on [Kubernetes NGINX ingress controller][nginx].
 - Integration with [Azure DNS](/azure/dns/dns-overview) for public and private zone management.
 - SSL termination with certificates stored in [Azure Key Vault][azure-kv].